Mon 18 August 2025

 tests.
 For example the following code snippet doesn't

-include the fourth line 'return False'
+include the fourth line 'return False' in the test suite.

 def is_odd(n: int) -> bool: